zopefoundation/cipher.encryptingstorage/src/cipher/encryptingstorage/README.txt

 ZODB storage wrapper for encryption of database records
 =============================================================

-Idea and quite of lot of code taken from zc.zlibstorage.
+Idea and quite a lot of code taken from zc.zlibstorage.

-The ``cipher.encryptingstorage`` package provides ZODB storage wrapper implementations that provides encryption of database records.
+The ``cipher.encryptingstorage`` package provides ZODB storage wrapper implementations that provides encryption and compression of database records.

 .. contents::